belasi01/Cops/README.md

 cops.go(CLEAN.FILES = TRUE)
 ```

-The user will be prompt to click on plot of depth versus index to
+The user will be prompted to click on the plot of depth versus index to
 determine the begining of the cast and the end of the cast (Figure
 3).